tutorwithme/style-guide/Ruby.md

     f(3 + 2) + 1
     ```

 * Use `\` when a method requires a long list of parameters.
-Align the parameters below the beginning of the method chain (if any) and indent again.
+Align the parameters below the beginning of the method chain and indent it.

     ```ruby
     alert = Alert.new \